nickw409/TimeSculptor/deliverables/Deliverable_2.md

 As a user unfamiliar with scheduling apps, I want an easy to use interface so that I can easily and quickly add events to my calendar.

 As a person belonging to many different organizations, I want a nice color-coding system so that I can differentiate between my groups' activities.

+(Gabe) As someone who grew up around people with attention deficit, I want a convenient way to make a schedule for them so that they can stay productive and focused.

+(Gabe) As a working parent of two attention deficit children, I want help creating a routine so that I can keep them on track in school.

 ## 8. Issue Tracker